-The fireside chat will be conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
+The fireside chat was conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.

-The webinar will be one hour long.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The webinar was one hour long.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.

 President of the Eastern Sociological Society and Professor of Sociology at Columbia University